Looking to Plan a Los Angeles Meeting?

 New & Coming Soon to Los Angeles

 • A two-year, $2.5 billion renovation is transforming Hollywood's iconic Century Plaza.
-When it opens in the summer of 2020, the rebranded Fairmont Century Plaza will offer 394 rooms and suites, 63 condominiums and, in the near future, two 46-story towers with 290 private residences.
+When it opens in the summer of 2020, the rebranded Fairmont Century Plaza will offer 394 rooms and suites, 63 condominiums and, shortly thereafter, two 46-story towers with 290 private residences.
 Perks include a variety of restaurants and bars, retail, a two-acre garden, a 14,000-square-foot spa with fitness club and rooftop

 swimming, and 23,000 square feet of meeting space, including a 1,500-seat ballroom, 13,000 square feet of prefunction space and a 120-foot LED digital media wall designed by San Francisco's Obscura Digital.